Call 24/7. Speak to an Attorney Immediately

 Report the injury in writing immediately.
 Do not rely on verbal notice.
 Write down the date, time, what happened, and who witnessed it, and give it to a supervisor.
 Pennsylvania law gives you 21 days to report and have benefits retroactive to the date of injury, but the sooner you report in writing the harder it is for the insurance company to later dispute the mechanism of injury.

 Follow the panel provider rules for the first 90 days.
 If your employer posted a valid list of designated healthcare providers, you must treat with a listed provider for the first 90 days.
 After 90 days, you may see your own chosen physician.
-Treating outside the panel during the first 90 days can jeopardize reimbursement for those medical bills.

 The Pre-Existing Condition Defense — and How to Beat It

-Insurance companies raise pre-existing degenerative disc disease as a defense in the majority of back injury workers’ compensation claims.
+Insurance companies raise pre-existing degenerative disc disease as a defense in the majority of back injury claims.
 The argument is that the worker’s back condition is purely the result of natural aging, not any specific work event or cumulative work activity.

 The correct legal counter is the aggravation doctrine: Pennsylvania workers’ compensation covers aggravation of pre-existing conditions.
 Your treating physician’s medical opinion — specifically addressing the pre-existing condition and explaining what changed after the work event — is what overcomes this defense.
-An IME doctor hired by the insurance company will almost always testify that the condition is degenerative.
-Your treating physician’s testimony is what rebuts that opinion in front of the Workers’ Compensation Judge.

 What Benefits You Are Entitled To